BarrOff/roots/README.md

 ## Status

-**This library is still subject to development!
-Breaking API changes are highly likely!**
 The basic structure was taken from Roots.jl and reimplemented as close a possible in Nim.
 All honor goes to them, I merely took their code and converted it to Nim.
 As both languages handle things differently, some changes were unavoidable.
 An example is passing objects to functions: in Julia it is call-by-reference, whereas in Nim it is usually call-by-value.
 To accomodate for this, most types are ref types.
 Duplication of state, option and track objects it thereby avoided.
 To substitute for Julias [multiple dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch) capabilities Generics are used.